goto-lang/goto-spec/README.md

 ### Error handling
 #### Returning an error
+**Status:** 🚧 Work In Progress

-Goto has an error type: Just add ! after the type annotation of a return type.
+Goto has an error return type: Just add ! after the type annotation of a return type.
 You can return a new error using the throw keyword:
 ```goto
 func Hello(name string) !string {